ros-navigation/docs.nav2.org/tutorials/docs/using_collision_monitor.rst

 .. image:: images/Collision_Monitor/polygons.png
   :width: 800px

-If more than 3 points will appear inside a slowdown box, the robot will decrease its speed to ``30%`` from its value, allowing more room to avoid obstacles.
+If more than 3 points will appear inside a slowdown box, the robot will decrease its speed to ``30%`` from its value.
 For the cases when obstacles are dangerously close to the robot, inner stop circle will work.
 For this setup, the following lines should be added into ``collision_monitor_params.yaml`` parameters file.
 Stop circle is named as ``CircleStop`` and slowdown bounding box - as ``PolygonSlow``: